Bullying in Singapore school: Secondary school students filmed fighting in classroom!

 If you spank or cane your child, they are more likely to use violence to solve their own problems.
 Research has shown that physically disciplining a child is associated with bullying behaviors.

 - Talk and stay connected with your kids: Maintain a close, friendly relationship with your child.
-Kids are often ashamed that they’re being bullied, so they worry about telling their parents.
+Bullying sometimes forces kids to feel shame, so they worry about telling their parents.

 Talk to your kid daily about their day.
 If your relationship is close, your child will feel comfortable opening up to you about problems they are facing in school, including bullying.